Shirakumo/maiden/README.md

     (write-sequence sequence stream)))
 ```

 The `:match-consumer` option modifies the handler's filter in such a way that the filter will only pass events whose `client` slot contains the same `file-client` instance as the current handler instance belongs to.
 This is important, as each instance of `file-client` will receive its own instances of its handlers on a core.
 Without this option, the `write-event` would be handled by every instance of the `file-client` regardless of which instance the event was intended for.
+Also note that we added a `sequence` argument to the handler's arglist.
+This argument will be filled with the appropriate slot from the event.
+If no such slot could be found, an error is signalled.

 Time to test it out.
 We'll just reuse the core from above.